 The TM-A form includes several sections that require specific details:

-3. Class of Goods or Services: You need to specify the class under which your trademark falls.
-The Class system helps categorize trademarks based on their specific field of use.
+- Class of Goods or Services: The Nice Classification class under which your mark falls, based on its field of use.

-5. Signatory Details: The authorized representative must sign the trademark application.
+- Signatory Details: The authorized representative signs the application.

 Filling in all these details accurately is essential, as mistakes can delay or reject your application.